 - PMC Free PDF

-- Optimizing Anemia in Total Hip Arthroplasty: Experience with an Institutional Protocol.
+- Optimizing Anemia in Total Hip Arthroplasty: Experience With an Institutional Protocol.
 [Journal Article]J Arthroplasty.
 2026 May 19.
 [Online ahead of print]JA

 - Publisher Full Text (DOI)

 - Nitrous oxide abuse prevalence, mechanisms, treatments and prevention.
 [Review]Curr Med Res Opin.
-2026 May 18; :1-9.
-[Online ahead of print]CM
+2026 Mar; 42(3):451-459.CM

 - We describe major changes in the nitrous oxide market fueling recreational use with a focus on prevalence, desired effects, adverse events, treatments, and public health interventions.
 Nitrous oxide is currently sold with easy and discreet access for children and young adults in formulations that attract them.
 Over 13 million people in the United States have ever used nitrous oxide recreationally…